glasswalk3r/jenkins-translation-tool/README.md

 should procedure results reasonably fast (~2,7s in a Intel i5-7200U 2.50GHz with encrypted disk), so it's not an issue per see not having it.

-Cache may be implemented latter again.
+Cache may be implemented in the future again.

 ### No encoding conversion